-Tertiary sports bodies set up two committees - Nigeria Today
+Tertiary Sports Bodies Set Up Two Committees - Nigeria Today

 Constitution Drafting Committee: Prof. Barr.
 Oye Adewoye (Chairman); Ven.
 Matthew A. Odesanmi (Vice-Chairman); Prof. Musa G. Yakasai (Member); Rev. Dr. A. A. Ayodele (Member); Mr. Ali Sani Umar (Secretary)

-The post Tertiary sports bodies set up two committees appeared first on The Nation Nigeria.
+The post Tertiary Sports Bodies Set Up Two Committees appeared first on leadership.ng.

 Do you something awesome to share with the world?
 Click here to share